 Design tips for developers

 Developers aren't well-known for their design skills.
-I suspect that poor design/UX in opensource projects is the primary reason they aren't more successful.
+I suspect that poor design/UX in open source projects is the primary reason they aren't more successful.
 Usually the projects are technically brilliant - fast, well tested, and well maintained.
-But without a reasonable interface users won't get hooked.
+But without a loveable interface users won't get hooked.

 As with anything, being "20% good" at design will get you 80% of the way there.
-This article outlines some of the tools and tips I have picked up over the years that will make you a 20% designer.
+This article outlines some of the tools and tips I have picked up over the years that will make you a "20%" designer.
+I'm not going to go into UX (even though it's more important) because I think learning how to think in simple design patterns is the baseline for creating usable products.

 Building a design-y sense